syncfusion-content/maui-docs/MAUI/Calendar/date-navigations.md

 ![monthview-in-maui-calendar](images/date-navigation/monthview-in-maui-calendar.png)

 ## Allow view navigation
-Allows you to navigate by using the `AllowViewNavigation` property through tap interaction on the cell or header.
-By using this property you can able to restrict the view navigation and allow you to select the cells in the Year, Decade and Century views.
+It allows you to navigate using the `AllowViewNavigation` property by tapping interaction on the cell or header.
+By using this property, you can restrict the view navigation and allow you to select the cells in the Year, Decade, and Century views.

-The following code shows whem the [AllowViewNavigation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html#Syncfusion_Maui_Calendar_SfCalendar_AllowViewNavigation) property is `true`.
+The following code shows when the [AllowViewNavigation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html#Syncfusion_Maui_Calendar_SfCalendar_AllowViewNavigation) property is `true`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}